|

 The former G-Bar-S Ranch circa 1962 |

 In June of 1955, the main house of the G-Bar-S Ranch facility was lost in a fire.
 The ranch headquarters were then moved to the recreation hall, which was subsequently upgraded.
-In May of 1956, that building too burned to the ground.
+In May of 1956, that building also burned to the ground.
 One month later, the property was sold to Stanley Wincek, owner of the Mountain View Club.

 In September of 1956, G-Bar-S Ranch was sold at auction to Robert Wheeler for about $25,000.
 In addition to being the head of Wheeler & Taylor, Inc. (one time employer of Pop Cairns' daughter Alida), Wheeler was also part owner of Jug End Barn.
 At the time of the sale, the facility spanned 98 acres and included the ski area, the pond, a swimming pool, 12 cabins, and a bunkhouse.
 The ski area would likely sit idle after the auction.
 Wheeler reportedly was hoping to sell the land to the Massachusetts Department of Natural Resources, though the funds were never allocated.